Amal-BB/Ghadames/README.md

 + ### **Contact**

-  * This page will allow the user to get in contact with site owner.
-He can get a help to plan his visit, or to get response for his enquiries, as he will get a confirmation message on successful submission.
+  * This page will allow the user to get in contact with the site owner.
+He can get help to plan his visit, or to get a response for his inquiries, as he will get a confirmation message on successful submission.

     ![Contact](readme-images/contact-page.PNG)